zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 ## Known Problems

-After installation of the Extension it could be that the web UI has to be reloaded from the browser that the Extension can be used.
+<p align="justify">After installation of the Extension it could be that the web UI has to be reloaded from the browser that the Extension can be used.
+I haven't noticed this problem recently</p>

 ## Related Tools